insillion/bonzah/api/03 Quote Save_Finalize.md

 To finalize a quote (where no modifications can be made), the "finalize" tag should pass "1" as it's value.

+*Please note - Once the quote has been saved, finalized and issued - Policy modifications will not allow the change of the customer's email address.

 ### Request